 Are these, like, normal snacks or ~weird~ ones?

 You’ll know some of the snacks here and others will be completely new to you.
 Some might not fit your personal preferences.
 But you will not see the words “weird,” “bizarre,” “exotic” (ugh), or anything like that here.
-What’s odd to one person is usually a mundane fact of life to many other people—it’s all subjective and dependent on what you’re used to based on geography, culture, and other factors.
+What’s odd to one person is usually a mundane fact of life to many other people.
 This newsletter believes that variation is good and delightful and worth understanding and appreciating.